 If possible, the surgeon will use a flap of adjacent skin to cover the affected area.
 This healthy skin is positioned over your wound and sutured in place.
 University of Florida skin cancer surgeons take special care during this reconstructive procedure to follow the natural lines of your skin with the sutures.
 This helps camouflage the wound and minimize scarring.

 If adjacent skin is not an option, your surgeon may perform a skin graft.
 In this procedure, skin from a less visible part of the body is removed and sutured over the wound.

 5. Post-op and recovery

 After your surgery, the incision site will be bandaged to prevent infection or injury.
-Your Gainesville cosmetic surgeon will provide you with instructions for when and how you should clean and re-dress your wound.
+Your UF Health cosmetic surgeon will provide you with instructions for when and how you should clean and re-dress your wound.
 You will also be given medication — usually topical — that will provide further protection for your wound and aid the healing process.